kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

 ---
-title: Sync Git resources with the cluster using a GitOps operator
+title: Synchronize Git resources with the cluster using a GitOps operator
 type: Tutorials
 ---